Shubhkesarwani02/recurring-scheduler/README.md

 - **Exception-based updates** - Modifications create exceptions, preserving the original pattern
 - **Optimistic UI** - Immediate feedback with rollback on errors

-## 🤝 Contributing

-We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to get started.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.